postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-external-git-repo.md

     * The collection directory can't be a parent or the child of the schema directory.

 1. Select **Connect Repository**.

+After you connect an API to a repository, other editors of the API must enter their own personal access token to be able to push changes to or pull changes from the connected repository.
+Postman will prompt editors to enter their token the next time they open the API.
+If an editor does not have access to the connected repository, they will be able to view the API and switch branches but won't be able to make changes to the API.

+Postman securely stores your personal access token.
+After connecting to one repository, you can connect to other repositories using the same domain URL without having to re-enter your token.
+To manage your saved tokens, see [Connected accounts](/docs/getting-started/settings/#connected-accounts).

 ## Disconnecting a remote repository